 Instructions for creating and using the SD card are available at the "SD card for installing firmware" link at keysight.com/find/fieldfox2.
+(Follow the repair / calibration link.)

 Compare Serial Numbers

 Compare the serial number stored in the instrument memory with the serial number tag on the back of the instrument.